StuyPulse/StuyBots-Reloaded/Alfred/readme.md

 Many of the commands are greatly simplified or just missing all together.
 This is because this is not made to replace the Alfred code, but be a base line for exending in the future.

+Due to the complexity of the Elevator, it is not currently stable code, but it is there if necessary (tilting is important)

 ## Subsystems

 * Drivetrain